Let's Measure Information Step-by-Step: AI-Based Evaluation Beyond Vibes: Discussion

 \section{Discussion}

-Our findings demonstrate that reframing evaluation from normative quality judgments to information relationships provides both theoretical and practical advantages.
-This shift is not merely a technical modification but reflects a fundamental insight about AI evaluation: when ground truth is unavailable, measuring what agents preserve (information) proves more robust than measuring what they produce (quality).
+Our findings reveal a fundamental insight: the same LLM that fails as a quality judge succeeds as an information detector.
+This reframing from normative quality judgments to information relationships provides both theoretical and practical advantages.
+This shift reflects an important insight about AI evaluation: when ground truth is unavailable, measuring what agents preserve (information) proves more robust than measuring what they produce (quality).